litixsoft/baboon/README.md

 Baboon is an open source web toolkit for creating Single Page Real-time applications.
 It combines tools, libraries, own developments as well as existing frameworks into a complete, ready for immediate use toolkit.
-It covers all activities necessary for the development process for the creation of the single page real-time applications.
+It covers all activities necessary for the development process for the creation of a single page real-time applications.

-Baboon cares not only about the complete setup of an immediately usable architecture for SPAs, but it also provides the basic functionality of the application is ready.
-In addition to simple things like a work based on LESS design, this also includes the complete implementation of a websocket transport for real-time in the application.
+Baboon takes care of the complete setup of an immediately usable architecture for SPAs and also provides the basic functionality of the application.
+In addition to simple things like LESS-based design, it also includes the complete implementation of a websocket transport for the real-time communication inside the application.
+Last but not least the availability of many modules makes Baboon a full SPA-framework.
+All that is left to you is taking care of your business logic - the rest is done by Baboon.
-In addition, many modules are available which make baboon to a Framework for SPAs.

 * Web site: http://www.litixsoft.de/baboon
 * Tutorial: http://www.litixsoft.de/baboon/tutorial